By protecting their apps, banks can secure their reputation and focus on growth

 We use deep communication hardening to counter man-in-the-middle attacks.
 And we make it impossible for bad actors to carry out a dynamic analysis.
 What’s more, our real-time attack telemetry and threat intelligence gives banks and other FinTech companies valuable insights about the risks their apps face.
 It helps them to understand the landscape better and react to specific attacks.DexProtector

 The main check to the growth in FinTech apps is the damage to an organization’s reputation should an attack succeed.
-A lot of FinTech companies don’t have a physical space where they can build a rapport with customers.
+Most FinTech companies don’t have a physical space where they can build a rapport with customers.
 Instead, the trust customers have in them is defined by how seriously they take security.